miguelprim/iglubit/content/career.md

   enable: true
   subtitle: "Career"
   title: "Enjoy your career developing cool apps"
-  description: "Through your passion in tech and development, you can help us to bring nice ideas, into the real world"
+  description: "Through your passion in tech and software development, you can help us to bring nice ideas, into the real world."

 ########### funfacts ##########
 funfacts: